-A calibrated trip tank in drilling is normally used for the accurate measurement of mud volumes and changes to mud volumes while tripping.
-It must be available on all rigs & be equipped with a level indicator easily readable from the driller’s position.
+We usually use a calibrated trip tank in drilling to accurately measure mud volumes and changes to mud volumes while tripping.
+It must be available on all rigs & must have a level indicator easily readable from the driller’s position.
 Such an indicator must be accurate to within one-half barrel volume.

-It is considered unsafe to trip without a trip tank, and as such, spare parts for the hole-fill pump/motor should be kept at the rig site.
+It is unsafe to trip without a trip tank, so we should keep spare parts for the hole-fill pump/motor at the rig site.

 Drilling Trip Tank Definition